 Held in February, the Fat Tire Race & Festival at Sugarloaf includes fat tire races, an adventure ride, and fat tire bike demos.
 As you ride the local trails you can stop at huts to grab lunch.

 Another great February event is Snowmaggedon at Bethel Village Trails.
-The gathering centers around two fat bike races—the 6- to 8-mile short course, which can be done in an hour, and the more challenging 12- to 16-mile course.
+The gathering centers around two fat bike races.
+The 6- to 8-mile short course can be done in an hour.
+The more challenging 12- to 16-mile course.
 After the race, refuel with lunch and beer at Millbrook Tavern.

 Whether you’re eager to compete in a fat-biking race, or you just want to try the sport for the first time, you can find the perfect trail in Maine’s Lakes and Mountains.
 Plus, you’ll have no trouble renting equipment and getting advice from experienced locals.
 Because fat biking is fairly easy to try, the sport is becoming more popular providing another fun way to spend time outdoors and stay active in winter.

 Written by Jenny Willden for RootsRated Media in partnership with Maine’s Lakes and Mountains Tourism Council.